 It is an opportunity to gain more understanding of yourself in the presence of others, through the development of physical, mental and spiritual trust.

-Michael Eales, psychologist, writer, and leadership coach for 27 years, is one of the leading figures in Humanistic Psychology.
-He is Co-Author of The Personal Management Handbook and The Coaching Cube and a management consultant with major organistations.
+Michael Eales, psychologist, writer, and leadership coach for 30 years, is one of the leading figures in Humanistic Psychology.
+He is co-author of The Personal Management Handbook, Implausible Professions and The Coaching Cube and is a management consultant with major organizations.
+He was part of the staff team of the Human Potential Research Project at Surrey University and has trained many practitioners in the field.

 Photography & Drawing Mon 27 Jan - Wed 5 Feb 2014 CA1